The purpose of a competitive company tax system is to drive investment and productivity, higher wages and job creation.

 The most common causes of the gap were incorrectly claimed work expenses, incorrect claims for rental property expenses and non-reporting of cash wages.

-The ATO estimates the personal income “tax gap’’ is more than three times the estimated loss from large companies, which was $2.5 billion in 2014-15.
+The ATO estimates the personal income “tax gap’’ is more than four times the estimated loss from large companies, which was $1.8 billion in 2015-16.

-Fringe Benefit Tax raised 1 per cent of all Commonwealth tax revenue in 2016-17 but its compliance costs are exponentially greater than other taxes due to multiple methods of valuing fringe benefits and burdensome paperwork.
+Fringe Benefit Tax raised less than 1 per cent of all Commonwealth tax revenue in 2018-19 but its compliance costs are exponentially greater than other taxes due to multiple methods of valuing fringe benefits and burdensome paperwork.

-The National Australia Bank estimates $1,250 of compliance costs for every $1 million of company tax paid, but $50,000 in compliance costs for every $1 million in fringe benefits tax paid.
+The National Australia Bank estimates $1,250 of compliance costs for every $1 million of company tax paid, but $50,000 in compliance costs for every $1 million of fringe benefits tax paid.

 Superannuation is one pillar of Australia’s three-pillar retirement income system, alongside the age pension and voluntary retirement savings.

 But superannuation tax arrangements are also highly complex and have been changed repeatedly, undermining confidence in the system.